Consensus logoConsensus4.4

 Can Claude access and cite scientific papers like Consensus?+

-No, Claude cannot directly access or cite specific scientific papers like Consensus.
-While Claude can discuss scientific concepts generally, it lacks Consensus's specialized database of peer-reviewed research and direct citation capabilities.
+No, Claude cannot directly access or cite specific scientific papers with the same precision as Consensus.
+While Claude can discuss scientific concepts based on its training, it lacks Consensus's direct database access and doesn't provide verified citations with consensus meters showing scientific agreement levels.

 Which tool is better for students writing research papers?+